 Example 2: Electronics manufacturers understand that cleanliness is key to product function.
 When a head crash occurs, it can be hard to pinpoint the cause.
 However, AES can help identify contaminants and help you map the issue back to a step in the production process.

 Review all our analytical testing case studies to learn more about our capabilities.

 Auger Sample Requirements

 - Sample size: Samples of AES have a maximum size of ¾”x½” (18 mm x 12 mm), and height should not exceed ½” (12 mm).
 The minimum area of analysis is 0.3 microns.

 - Sample type: The sample must be conductive, or area of interest must be grounded properly.
 Insulating samples including thick insulating films (ca. 3000 Å) cannot be analyzed.

 - Sample compatibility: The sample must be compatible with high vacuum environment (ca. 1×10-9 Torr).

 Innovatech Labs provides prompt service on all AES analysis samples.
-In fact, most samples can be analyzed in five or fewer business days.
-Contact us today for more information about ESCA analysis.
+In fact, most samples can be analyzed in ten business days or less.
+In addition, we also offer expedited analysis, which can get your results in just 24-48 hours.
+Contact us today for more information about AES analysis or request a quote.